 - The right to enter into agreements with member-States

 - The right to sovereign immunity from the jurisdiction of State courts for acts and activities performed by the Organization

 - The right to protection for the organization’s agents acting in the territory of a third State in an official capacity as an international civil servant

 - The right to bring an international claim in international courts

-Thus, the two-part Reparations test serves as a significant legal issue that parties must establish, unless stipulated to, the outcome of which will have significant impacts on the jurisdiction and outcome of any international case or controversy involving an international organization.
+Thus, the two-part Reparations test serves as a significant legal issue that parties must establish unless stipulated to, which will have significant impacts on the jurisdiction and outcome of any international case or controversy involving an international organization.